Tobi3010/DIS-Project/README.md

 $ ./create-db.sh
 ```

-This script will prompt you (twice) to enter your password for your PostgreSQL installation.
+This script will prompt you (thrice) to enter your password for your PostgreSQL installation.

 If you want to delete the database again, you can use the script: